sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 Trimming can sometimes result in loss of informativeness.
 It may be worthwhile to check that the trimming parameters did not actually make things worse.
 For example, one can use our **optrimAl** R script (+ pasta_taster bash script), which uses [AMAS](https://github.com/marekborowiec/AMAS) to explore the effect of different trimAl gap threshold values on the proportion of parsimony informative sites and amount of data loss.

+[TAPER](https://github.com/chaoszhang/TAPER) is the only tool we know so far that can remove spurious bits in individual sequences.
+It is not perfect though and only the default settings seem to work as expected.

 ### Renaming sequences in all alignments

 We have scripts for that, just ask!